Rules and regulations

 Regulations are designed to protect you, the visitor, and also the Park for enjoyment by future generations.
 It is your responsibility to be aware of the regulations.
 If you have any questions please contact the Park Information Centre at 519-596-2233.

-While excessive noise is not permitted at any time of the day, the park is implementing a formal Quiet Hours schedule.
+While excessive noise is not permitted at any time of the day, the park has implemented a formal Quiet Hours schedule.